Trams in Freiburg im Breisgau: Expansion program "Stadtbahn 2020" and night trams

-The next expansion was the Stadtbahnmesse, for which construction started on 14 June 2013, and which opened to Technische Fakultät on 11 December 2015 and to the Messe on 13 December 2020.
+The next expansion was the Stadtbahn Messe, for which construction started on 14 June 2013, and which opened to Technische Fakultät on 11 December 2015 and to the Messe on 13 December 2020.
 The 1.5 km-long initial phase crosses the network at Robert-Koch-Straße and continues via Breisacher Straßer and Berliner Allee to Technische Fakultät just to the north of the Freiburg-Colmar railway link, while the second phase continues a further 970 m to Messe.
 The new Line 4 was initially marked as MESSE (in uppercase lettering) before being changed to Messe in February 2016.

 In 2019 the System received a new major expansion with the completion of the Rotteckring tram.
-This added a new North-South Line through the city center.
-The new Line divirges from the existing network at Heinrich-von-Stehpan-Straße crosses the Dreisam on the rebuild Kronenbrücke before entering the City Center.
-This also added Stops at existing Stations Stadttheater and Europaplatz.
-The line opened on the 16th of March 2019.
+This added a new north–south line through the city center.
+The new line diverges from the existing network at Heinrich-von-Stehpan-Straße, crosses the Dreisam on the Kronenbrücke, which was rebuilt during construction of the expansion, before entering the city center.
+This also added stops at existing stations Stadttheater and Europaplatz.
+The line opened on 16 March 2019.

+On 14 June 2023, the new Stadtbahn Waldkircher Straße opened.
+Part of the existing tram tracks of line 2 running through Komturstraße were moved into Waldkircher Straße in order to better connect the main parts of the district and to make it possible for the stations to be barrier-free, as the previous stops Komturplatz and Eichstätter Straße were on the street itself.

+On 15 December 2024, a new timetable will be introduced, which comprises major changes in routing for the first time since 2019.
+Line 3 will take over the northern branch of line 4 from Bertoldsbrunnen to Zähringen, and line 4 the southern branch of line 3 from Bertoldsbrunnen to Vauban.

 Operations

 Overview

 The five tram lines, all of which are cross-city routes, serve a total of 78 stops.
 The average distance between stops in 2012 was 456 metres.
-Trams run between 5 am and 12:30am Monday to Friday, and non-stop on weekends.
+Trams run between 5 am and 12:30 am Monday to Friday, and non-stop on weekends.
 The line length is 32.3 kilometres, and cumulatively 40 kilometres.
 VAG operates a total of 24 substations with an installed total transformer capacity of 33.75 megavoltamperes (MVA).